Markup extensions

 public Object get(MarkupContext context) throws Exception {

-URL url = name.startsWith("/") ?
+URL url = value.startsWith("/") ?

-Thread.currentThread().getContextClassLoader().getResource(name.substring(1)) :
+Thread.currentThread().getContextClassLoader().getResource(value.substring(1)) :

 if (url == null) {